Plant Database

 HEIGHT AND SPREAD:

-The figures given are an average.
-They will depend on the amount of moisture, the type of soil and the weather.
+The figures given are an average depending on the amount of moisture, the type of soil, and the weather.
 For grasses, the height is when they are in bloom.
 Spring bulb height is when the plants are in bloom.
-They will die back to the ground after blooming which leaves room for other plants to grow.
+They will die back to the ground after blooming leaving room for other plants to grow.

 WATER: